Controlled KK-theory, and a Milnor exact sequence: Paths of projections

 be the amplification of $\pi$ to the $C[0,1]\otimes B$-module $C[0,1]\otimes E$, and let $\CLc(1\otimes \pi)$ be the associated localization algebra.
 Note that $p:=(p^s)_{s\in [0,1]}$ defines an element of the multiplier algebra $M(\CLc(1\otimes \pi))$ such that $p-e$ is in $\CLc(1\otimes \pi)$, and so that $[p,e]$ is a well-defined class in $D_{M_C}(\QL(1\otimes \pi))$, where $M_C$ is defined analogously to $M$, but starting with $1\otimes \pi$.

-As $E$ is (substantially) absorbing, Remark \ref{usa unique} implies that it is isomorphic as a Hilbert $B$-module to $\ell^2\otimes B$.
-Hence we may apply Proposition \ref{sa tp} to conclude that $1\otimes \pi$ is substantially absorbing, and thus there is an isomorphism
+As $\pi$ is graded, balanced, and strongly absorbing we can write $E=E_0\oplus E_1$ and Remark \ref{usa unique} implies that $E_0$ is isomorphic as a Hilbert $B$-module to $\ell^2\otimes B$.
+Hence we may apply Proposition \ref{sa tp} to conclude that $1\otimes \pi$ is (graded, balanced, and) strongly absorbing, and thus Theorems \ref{kk iso dww} and \ref{c to uc} give an isomorphism

 Let $\epsilon^0,\epsilon^1:C[0,1]\otimes B\to B$ be given by evaluation at the endpoints.
 Lemma \ref{func prop} then gives a commutative diagram

 for $i\in \{0,1\}$.
 Homotopy invariance of $KK$-theory gives that the maps $\epsilon^0_*,\epsilon^1_*:KK(A,C[0,1]\otimes B)\to KK(A,B)$ are the same, whence the maps $\epsilon^0_*,\epsilon^1_*:K_0(\CLc(1\otimes \pi))\to K_0(\CLc(\pi))$ are too.
 On the other hand each $\epsilon^i$ induces maps $\epsilon^i:\QL(1\otimes \pi)\to \QL(\pi)$ and $\epsilon^i:\CLc(1\otimes \pi;\K)\to \CLc(\pi;\K)$, and therefore induces a map $D_{M_C}(\QL(1\otimes \pi))\to D_M(\QL(1\otimes \pi))$.
 All this gives rise to a commutative diagram